AxisCommunications/signed-video-framework/lib/plugins/README.md

 The Signed Video Framework comes with three plugins;
 [unthreaded-signing/plugin.c](./unthreaded-signing/plugin.c),
 [threaded-signing/plugin.c](./threaded-signing/plugin.c) and
 [single-threaded-signing/plugin.c](./single-threaded-signing/plugin.c).
-All thress use OpenSSL APIs to generate a signature.
+All three use OpenSSL APIs to generate a signature.

 It is safe to use any of these plugins in a multi-threaded integration.